 Munters solution for Kitchen Range Foods was to install a Munters IceDry 1400 desiccant dehumidifier inside the cold store in order to target moisture at source.

-Specially designed to withstand the -25 degree C temperatures experienced in frozen storage areas such as these, Munters IceDry is installed near the door inside the cold store for maximum efficiency.
-The air inlet to the dehumidifier, due to it’s proximity to the door, means the system continuously treats the moist infiltrating air before it can distribute throughout the cold store.
+Specially designed to withstand the -25 °C temperatures experienced in frozen storage areas such as these, Munters IceDry is installed near the door inside the cold store for maximum efficiency.
+Due to the proximity of the dehumidifier’s air inlet to the door, the system continuously treats the moist infiltrating air before it can distribute throughout the cold store.

 This air is then dried using Munters desiccant wheel (rotor) technology and discharged above the cold store door on the inside via a tailor-made distribution plenum.

-Andy Gordon of Kitchen Range Foods says “The condition of the cold store has greatly improved and we are now snow and ice free for the first time in many years."
-"We no longer have issues with the refrigeration equipment icing, blocking up and the cold store is now the best it’s ever been for excessive ice and snow build up on the walls and packaging” said Andy.
+“The condition of the cold store has greatly improved and we are now snow and ice free for the first time in many years,” explains Andy.
+“We no longer have issues with the refrigeration equipment icing, blocking up and the cold store is now the best it’s ever been for excessive ice and snow build up on the walls and packaging.”